Seven Grandfather Teachings

 For it must needs be that there is an opposition in all things.

-...for there is a God and he hath created all things, both the heavens and the earth and all things that in them is, both things to act and things to be acted upon.
-And to bring about his Eternal purposes in the end of man, after he had created our first parents and the beasts of the field and the fowls of the air, and in fine all things which are created, it must needs be that there was an opposition, even the forbidden fruit in opposition to the tree of life, the one being sweet and the other bitter.
-Wherefore, the Lord God gave unto man that he should act for himself; wherefore, man could not act for himself save it should be that he was enticed by the one or the other.
+...there is a God and He has created all things: the heavens, the earth, and everything that’s in them, both things to act and things to be acted upon.
+And to bring about His eternal plans in His purpose for mankind — after He had created our first parents and the animals of the field and the birds of the air and, in short, all created things — there had to be a contrast: the forbidden fruit in opposition to the tree of life, the one sweet and the other bitter.
+Therefore the Lord God gave mankind the ability to choose; but people couldn’t choose unless they were presented with a decision to make.

-The whole chapter in 2 Nephi develops this idea in greater detail and is worth studying.
+The whole chapter in 2 Nephi of the Covenant of Christ develops this idea in greater detail and is worth studying.

 Become as a little child

-And again I say unto you, Ye must repent and become as a little child and be baptized in my name or ye can in nowise receive these things.
-And again I say unto you, Ye must repent and be baptized in my name and become as a little child or ye can in nowise inherit the kingdom of God.
-3 Nephi 5:9
+In addition, I say to you: You must repent and become as a little child and be baptized in My name, or under no circumstance can you receive these things.
+And again, I say to you: You must repent and be baptized in My name and become as a little child, or under no circumstances can you inherit God’s kingdom.
+Covenant of Christ 3 Nephi 5:9

 Some of the virtues of children that make them teachable by messengers from heaven are given in this verse: